 Head Off the Beaten Path to the Best Scenic Overlooks in Hadley

 In northern Saratoga County, the Town of Hadley is home to a variety of scenic overlooks that provide amazing views of the fall foliage.
-A good starting point for this drive is the Hadley General Store at the intersection of Stony Creek Road and Rockwell Street.
-The local shop sells snacks, drinks, and delicious breakfast, lunch, and dinner food.
+Check out one or both of them if you're feeling extra adventurous!

 Take note that you should wear a good pair of hiking boots or shoes for this leaf peeping adventure, as the first stop is Hadley Mountain.
-From the Hadley General Store, follow Stony Creek Road north, and then turn left onto Hadley Hill Road.
+From Rockwell Street in Hadley, follow Stony Creek Road north, and then turn left onto Hadley Hill Road.
 Enjoy the natural scenery as you drive along this country road to Tower Road.

 Tower Road is a bumpy dirt road that leads to the trailhead and parking area for Hadley Mountain, a 3-mile round trip hike with panoramic views of the Adirondacks from the summit.
 If the fire tower at the summit is open, consider climbing up for an amazing bird's-eye look at the landscape.

 Great Sacandaga Lake

-When you've completed the family-friendly hike, return to the Hadley General Store and refuel with food and drinks if you need to.
+When you've completed the family-friendly hike, return to Rockwell Street.
 Then, drive west along North Shore Road, which follows the Sacandaga River.
 After about 5 miles, you'll reach the Hadley Overlook, a small pull-off on the side of the road that features a sweeping view of the Great Sacandaga Lake and colorful fall leaves.

-From there, you can head back toward the Hadley General Store or follow North Shore Road west and drive along the lake's shoreline.
+From there, you can head back the way you came or follow North Shore Road west and drive along the lake's shoreline.
 If you do drive back into Hadley, make sure you take a quick detour across the Hadley Bow Bridge, a historic parabolic bridge that travels over the Sacandaga River.

 Go Leaf Peeping Through the Adirondack Foothills in Corinth

 Right next door to Hadley, another scenic fall drive awaits you in the Town of Corinth.
-This route includes stops at Spruce Mountain, a local park, and a family-run winery nestled in the foothills of the Adirondacks.
+This route includes stops at the Corinth Reservoir Recreation Area, a local park, and a family-run winery nestled in the foothills of the Adirondacks.